 What is Benzoic Acid?

 Benzoic acid is an organic compound which is described by the chemical formula C6H5COOH.
 It consists of a carboxyl group attached to a benzene ring.
 Therefore, benzoic acid is said to be an aromatic carboxylic acid.
-This compound exists as a crystalline, colorless solid under normal conditions.
+This compound exists as a crystalline, colourless solid under normal conditions.
 The term ‘benzoate’ refers to the esters and salts of C6H5COOH.

 The commercial production of benzoic acid is done via the partial oxidation of toluene with oxygen, catalyzed by manganese or cobalt naphthenates.
 This chemical reaction is illustrated below.

 Another industrial method of preparing benzoic acid is by reacting tri-chlorotoluene with calcium hydroxide in the presence of water, and the treatment of the calcium benzoate product with hydrochloric acid.

 The structure of a C6H5COOH molecule is illustrated below.
 This molecule consists of a benzene ring to which a carboxyl functional group is linked.
 The molecule consists of 7 carbon atoms, 6 hydrogen atoms, and 2 oxygen atoms.

 The physical and chemical properties of C6H5COOH are discussed in this subsection.